Travel Information Czech Republic

 Crime

-Pickpocketing and fraud occur especially in tourist areas.
-Keep an eye on your valuables and use guarded parking areas.
+Pickpocketing and fraud occur particularly in tourist areas.
+Keep an eye on your valuables and use supervised car parks.

 Border Controls